Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Three New Types of Reward Machines

-Algorithmically, the agent is in all coupled RM states simultaneously.
-This is possible because the task component encoded in the RM is decoupled from the environment states that the agent directly observes.
-As a result, the agent can exist in several RM states at once while being in one environment state.

-With this formulation, the agent can directly learn low-level policies how to complete subtasks.
-In particular, each coupled-RM state corresponds to only one subtask---one low-level policy.
-The agent has access to the RM label and hence can identify which subtask is to be performed.
-We explain how to perform $Q$-learning updates for coupled states in the next section.
+Algorithmically, the agent occupies all coupled-RM states simultaneously while being in a single environment state.
+Moreover, as each coupled-RM state corresponds to exactly one subtask, the agent can learn low-level policies for completing individual subtasks.
+The agent has access to the RM label and can therefore identify which subtask to perform.